theaungmyatmoe/wuttyi-lang/docs/docs/function.md

 ## Implicit Return Value

-`wuttyi` return every evaluated value OOTB.
+`wuttyi` returns every evaluated value OOTB.
 So, you can use this language as `rust`.

 ## Example